-Today we drive to Pokhara (240 Km, 08 hrs.) which is another beautiful town you visit during your outing in Nepal.
-On the way, you will enjoy landscape photography along with the beautiful views of countryside.
-Overnight in hotel (B)
+Today we drive to Pokhara (240 Km, 08 hrs.) which is another charming town you will visit.
+On the way, you will enjoy landscape photography along with the beautiful views of the countryside.

 Pokhara: The term ‘Pokara’ is the deviated form of ‘Pokharee’ which means ‘Lake’.
 So, simply speaking, Pokhara is the city of lakes.
 However, this second largest town of Nepal is equally famous for natural caves which are older than 5000 years.
-David Fall is one of the natural wonders where water goes in the earth that can be seen from the lower part of Gupteshwar – the Cave of Hidden God.
-Sarankot is an ideal hillock to enjoy paragliding and breathtaking scene of sunrise above the Himalayas.
-The town has most famous Fewa Lake with a shrine on its island.
+David Fall is one of the natural wonders where water enters the earth that can be seen from the lower part of Gupteshwar – the Cave of Hidden God.
+Sarankot is an ideal hill from which to enjoy paragliding and a breathtaking scene of the sunrise above the Himalayas.
+The town is most famous Fewa Lake with a shrine on its island.
 Pokhara, the most visited town by the outsiders and native tourists, is also the choice of those who are fond of boating.

 It’s a 6 hour scenic drive (200 Km).
-If you are thinking of optional flight with extra cost , it takes just 30 minutes to arrive in Kathmandu airport.
-Today you have free afternoon for additional exploration/relaxation or for the preparation for your tibet tour.
-Overnight in hotel (B)
+If you are thinking of an optional flight with extra cost , it takes just 30 minutes to arrive in Kathmandu airport.
+Today you have a free afternoon for additional exploration/relaxation or for preparation for your Tibet tour.

 Day 19: Fly to Lhasa .
 (B)